eliasMel/sdk-ios/README.md

 One of the primary purposes of the SDK, however, is to allow a mobile application to listen for tag changes.
 As each beacon can have one or more tags associated with it, by acting upon the appearance or disappearance of a tag, you can easily handle approaching and leaving a beacon's region.
 In this respect, real beacons and virtual beacons (geo-fences) operate nearly identically (more on the differences in Key Concepts).
 The beacons' associated tags and positional information can be updated on the central platform without a need to update the SDK version nor the physical beacons that have been deployed.

-(On the iOS SDK) At any stage of the application lifecycle you can turn on and off the SDK.
+At any stage of the application lifecycle you can turn on and off the SDK.
 Turning off the SDK will stop monitoring beacons, broadcasting check-ins/check-outs, notifying of tag changes. updating metadata.

 ## <a name="key-concepts"></a>Key Concepts